Farrah Abraham Suffers An Epic Wardrobe Malfunction During Shoot In LA

 Properties and stores

 She definitely needs to have a crash course on real estate.
 Recently, the bikini babe listed one of her properties in Hollywood Hills for $845,000.
-It was reported that she spent almost another 100,000 bucks for decorating the Mediterranean-style residence, meaning she’s undoubtedly taking a big loss in her income.
+It was reported that she spent almost another hundred thousand bucks for decorating the Mediterranean-style residence, meaning she’s undoubtedly taking a big loss in her income.

 In January, the Celebrity Big Brother contestant was the center of a parody as she accidentally posts as herself while trying to promote her new yogurt shop.
 A business owner is a tough job if you don’t have the skills to market and advertise your own store.
 Let us learn one awkward lesson from Farrah who was actively trying to attract customers to her frozen yogurt store by writing a five-star review, but made a comical mistake of posting it using her own personal account which she forgot to log out of.